FreshMag/moirakt/README.md

-# kotlin-multiplatform-template
+# Moirakt

-A template for Kotlin Multiplatform repositories, with Github Actions for publishing on Maven, npmjs and Github packages
+Moirakt is a simple and lightweight Kotlin Multiplatform library for calculating probability distributions and statistics.